evaizli/AutomateAAWorkFlow/README.md

 ### Notes for Future Improvement

+1. Intergrate Google Calender API to get all the name and email of candidates for shift.
-1. Intergrate Google Calender API to send zoom meeting link to candidate with custom message.
+2. Intergrate Google Calender API to send zoom meeting link to candidate with custom message.